ArashAh/python_workshop/README.md

     ```

     - or simply Click on the `...` on top of the notebook and select `Export as html`

+    ❓ What does this newly created file look like when you open it in VS Code?

 5. **Variable view**